 1. Total students in your discipline paper

 CSE and ECE papers attract 10,000–14,000 students each.
-Civil and Chemical have much smaller pools — sometimes under 2,000.
+Civil and Chemical Engineering have much smaller pools — sometimes under 2,000.
 The same score produces a very different rank depending on which paper you took.
 An 80-mark score in CSE competes against far more students than the same score in Chemical Engineering.

 2. Paper difficulty level